Norma Cinotti

-Norma Cinotti (born 11 September 1996) is an Italian professional footballer who plays as a midfielder for Serie A club UC Sampdoria and the Italy women's national team.
+Norma Cinotti (born 11 September 1996) is an Italian professional footballer who plays as a midfielder for Genoa CFC and the Italy women's national team.

 Club career

 Cinotti started her career with Italian top flight side Firenze, where she suffered relegation to the Italian second tier.
 In 2015, she signed for Empoli in the Italian second tier.
 In 2018, Cinotti signed for French second tier club ASPTT Albi.

 Before the second half of 2018–19, Cinotti signed for Anderlecht in the Belgian top flight, helping them win the league.
 In 2019, she returned to Italian top flight team Empoli.